 CEO 6X Base Pay

-Executive Vice President 3X Base Pay
+3X Base Pay

-Senior Vice President 2X Base Pay
+2x Base Pay

-Vice President 1X Base Pay
+1x Base Pay

 Compliance with this policy is reviewed by the Committee, and executives must certify their compliance on an annual basis.
 The Committee may exercise its discretion in response to any non-compliance of this policy.
-The Committee has determined that all executives are in compliance with these requirements.
+The Committee determined that all executives were in compliance with these requirements in 2020.